40

 ABSTRACT

-This article examines how school boards in New Jersey navigated the pandemic, which also coincided with the national trauma and reactions related to the George Floyd murder and subsequent backlash.
-The politicization of issues during that first year foreshadowed profound changes in the world of many school boards in New Jersey over the ensuing three years.
+This article examines how school boards in New Jersey navigated the COVID-19 pandemic, which also coincided with the national trauma and reactions related to the George Floyd murder and subsequent backlash.
+The politicization of issues during that first year of the pandemic foreshadowed profound changes in the world of many school boards in New Jersey over the ensuing 3 years.
 These changes have dramatically affected relational trust in school districts and the use of evidence in educational policymaking.

 Log in via your institution